basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak-CS.md

 reality some of the connections have been reset.
 Due to TCP `RST` packet rate limiting (controlled by `net.inet.icmp.icmplim`) some of the connections may not receive notification until they are used to service a user's request.
-This manifests as an `{error, disconnected}` message in the Riak CS logs and an error to returned to the user.
+This manifests itself as an `{error, disconnected}` message in the Riak CS logs and an error to returned to the user.

 ## Enabling SSL in Riak CS